solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 kubectl apply -f api.deployment.yml
 ```

 Congratulations.
-The API to Azure Kubernetes Service is now deployted
+The API to Azure Kubernetes Service is now deployed and
-and exposed internally through a Service.
+exposed internally through a Service.

 ### Deploy the Laravel app to Azure Kubernetes Service